 Mark Baumann, Attorney at Law PS, offers services to match most financial budgets or legal needs.
-It is usually best to have an initial meeting with Mark and determine what are your legal needs and budget, and then make choices about how you want to hire Mark’s office.
+It is usually best to have an initial meeting with Mr. Baumann and determine what are your legal needs and budget, and then make choices about how you want to hire his office.

 - Pre-litigation advice (highly recommended as early as possible to start your case the best way)